jupyterhub/binderhub/doc/zero-to-binderhub/setup-binderhub.rst

 GitLab
 ^^^^^^

-To access private GitLab repos, create an API token for your binderhub user under "User Settings" > "Access tokens".
+To access private GitLab repos, create an API token for your BinderHub user under "User Settings" > "Access tokens".
 It at least needs the scopes "api" and "read_repository".